How To Create A Positive Classroom Culture

 Encourage Growth Mindset

 A growth mindset is something that needs to be nurtured.

 A classroom that encouraging a growth mindset sets up a safe environment where students understand that it’s okay to fail and it’s okay to make mistakes.
 Those failures and mistakes can become opportunities for students to identify ways in which they can grow in their learning.
 A little positive reinforcement in the classroom and regular self-reflection can go a long way.

-We found a few fantastic Growth Mindset activities on Pinterest and wanted to share them with you:
+We found a few fantastic Growth Mindset Activities:

-- Create colourful affirmation cards for your students with inspiring messages and laminate them so they last longer.
+- In cards for your students with inspiring messages and laminate them so they last longer.

 - Create a ‘Change your words – Change your Mindset Wall’ with common negative phrases flipped into positive ones.
 For example, ‘I don’t understand’ = ‘What am I missing?’

 - Let your students create their own colourful inspirational growth mindset posters for the room.